smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   REST parameters: username and studyID, returns two x number of covariates records for a risk analysis study using covariates; otherwise an error;
 * [Issue #124 Multiple covariates](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/124) (first part for
-  March 2019).
+  March 2019); done.

   This will be implemented this in two stages:
   * One primary covariate, multiple additional covariates, No support for multiple covariates in the calculation or results (this reduce resource risk).
 Multiple additional covariates available in the extract.
   * Full multiple covariate support;